Teriks/pake/README.md

 # Pake can handle file change detection with multiple inputs
-# and outputs, as long is there is the same amount of inputs as
-# there are outputs.
+# and outputs.
 If the amount of inputs is different from
-# the amount of ouputs, the task is considered to be out
+# the amount of outputs, the task is considered to be out
 # of date if any input file is newer than any output file.
 #
 # When the amount of inputs is equal to the amount of outputs,